 Under State statute, employer and employee contribution rates are adopted by the Pension Funding Council ("PFC") in even-numbered years for the next ensuing State biennium.
 The rate-setting process begins with an actuarial valuation by the OSA, who makes non-binding recommendations to the Select Committee on Pension Policy, which then recommends contribution rates to the PFC.
 No later than the end of July in even-numbered years, the PFC adopts contribution rates, which are subject to revision by the Legislature.
 For all PERS plans, the State Legislature has established a minimum employer contribution rate of 3.50%, to be used for the sole purpose of amortizing a portion of the unfunded actuarial accrued liability of PERS Plan 1 and to remain in effect until the actuarial liability of PERS Plan 1 is fully funded.
-In the 2019-2021 State biennium, a portion of the employer contribution rate equal to 4.76% is used for this purpose and is included in the employer contribution rate shown below.
+In the 2019-2021 State biennium, a portion of the employer contribution rate shown below.